Confirming the existence of a new higher charmonium $\psi(4500)$ by the newly released data of $e^+e^- \to K^+K^- J/\psi$: Hidden-charm decays of

-In Fig. \ref{Com4500}, we show the $\alpha$ dependence of the product of the di-lepton width $\Gamma(\psi(4500) \to e^+e^-)$ and the calculated branching ratio $\mathcal{B}(\psi(4500) \to K^+K^- J/\psi)$ within the case of positive and negative mixing angle.
-One can see that the fitted $\Gamma(\psi(4500) \to e^+e^-) \mathcal{B}(\psi(4500) \to K^+K^- J/\psi)$ can be explained by the theoretical results of the positive mixing angle in a reasonable cutoff range of $\alpha=4.1\sim4.8$, where four fitted solutions are close to each other without making a distinction.
+In Fig. \ref{Com4500}, we show the $\alpha$ dependence of the product of the di-lepton width $\Gamma(\psi(4500) \to e^+e^-)$ and the calculated branching ratio $\mathcal{B}(\psi(4500) \to K^+K^- J/\psi)$ in the case of positive and negative mixing angles.
+It can be seen that the fitted $\Gamma(\psi(4500) \to e^+e^-) \mathcal{B}(\psi(4500) \to K^+K^- J/\psi)$ can be explained by the theoretical results of the positive mixing angle in a reasonable cutoff range of $\alpha=4.1\sim4.8$, where four fitted solutions are close to each other without distinguishing.
 This indicates that the decay calculations further support the possibility of the new structure around 4.5 GeV in $e^+e^- \to K^+K^- J/\psi$ as the predicted charmonium state $\psi(4500)$, where the positive mixing angle is more favorable.
 Furthermore, due to the same decay mechanism, the obtained cutoff $\alpha=4.1\sim4.8$ can be treated as a good scaling range to predict the hidden charm decays of $\psi \to K^+K^- J/\psi$ for other higher charmonium states, which gives the charmed meson loop mechanism some predictive power.
-Whereas, it is still worth emphasizing that the cutoff region associated with an $S$-wave dominated charmonium may be very different from that of a $D$-wave dominated charmonium in the charmed meson loop mechanism as indicated in Ref. \cite{Qian:2021gby}, so we used the cutoff range of $\alpha=4.1\sim4.8$ to predict the $\Gamma(\psi(4160) \to e^+e^-)\mathcal{B}(\psi(4160) \to K^+K^- J/\psi)$, which were calculated to be $0.226\sim0.311$ eV as shown in Fig. \ref{Com4500}.
-It can be found that this theoretical value is consistent with the corresponding fitted value of $0.306\pm0.047$ eV in solution $A$ and $0.295\pm0.022$ eV in solution $B$.
+However, it should be emphasized that the cutoff region associated with an $S$-wave dominated charmonium may be very different from that of a $D$-wave dominated charmonium in the charmed meson loop mechanism as shown in Ref. \cite{Qian:2021gby}, so we used the cutoff range of $\alpha=4.1\sim4.8$ to predict the $\Gamma(\psi(4160) \to e^+e^-)\mathcal{B}(\psi(4160) \to K^+K^- J/\psi)$, which was calculated to be $0.226\sim0.311$ eV as shown in Fig. \ref{Com4500}.
+It can be seen that this theoretical value agrees with the corresponding fitted value of $0.306\pm0.047$ eV in solution $A$ and $0.295\pm0.022$ eV in solution $B$.